Our Frontline: Supporting educators’ mental health during the pandemic

-In this toolkit, you can find resources that have been selected by Twinkl’s teachers which you might find useful.
+Twinkl’s teachers have also collected some resources below which you might find useful.
 They are here to help reduce your stress and encourage self-care – focusing on helping you relax and let go of anxiety, and take positive steps towards feeling in control at work.

 You might like to use Twinkl’s own resources, which are designed exclusively for teachers, school leaders and TAs, and cover the unique challenges you might be facing.
 Or, you might prefer to look at more general advice from experts which can help you keep you positive and focused.
 There are also links to some helplines if what you really need is a chat with a sympathetic listener.